AM. Quō tendis āmēns? sanguinem fundēs tuum?

 senectūs senectūtis f.: old age

-piget pigēre piguit pigitum est: to it disgusts
+piget pigēre piguit pigitum est: it disgusts

 lūctus lūctūs m.: mourning, grief